 Every university has its own rules about acceptance of AP for first-year course credit, so students must research their choices.
 Eligibility also varies from programme to programme.
 Saying this, most students take AP courses not for credit, but to learn the university material in a course prior to first year.
 This helps students gain an advantage in understanding and earn better grades in the first year class.

 The AP Biology course is designed to help highly motivated and independent learners develop a conceptual framework for modern biology and to help students gain an appreciation of science as a process.
-Primary emphasis in the AP Biology course is on developing an understanding of concepts rather then on memorizing terms and technical details.
-Essential to this conceptual understanding are the following: a grasp of science as a process rather then as an accumulation of facts; personal experience in scientific inquiry; recognition of unifying themes that integrate the major topics of biology; and application of biological knowledge and critical thinking to environmental and social concerns.
+Primary emphasis in the AP Biology course is on developing an understanding of concepts rather than on memorizing terms and technical details.
+Essential to this conceptual understanding are a grasp of science as a process rather than as an accumulation of facts, personal experience in scientific inquiry, recognition of unifying themes that integrate the majors topics of biology, and application of biological knowledge and critical thinking to environmental and social concerns.

-Calculus AB is primarily concerned with developing the student’s understanding of the concepts of calculus and providing experience with its methods and applications. the courses emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically and analytically.
+Calculus AB is primarily concerned with developing understanding of the concepts of calculus and providing experience with its methods and applications.
+The course emphasizes a multi-representational approach to calculus, with concepts, results and problems being expressed graphically, numerically and analytically.
 Throughout the use of the unifying themes of derivatives, integrals, limits, approximation, and applications and modeling, the course becomes a cohesive whole rather than a collection of unrelated topics.

-The AP Economics course consists of two parts: macroeconomics and microeconomics.
-The purpose of an AP microeconomics course is to provide a through understanding of the principles of economics that apply to the functions of individual consumers and producers within a larger economics system.
-The AP course macroeconomics is designed to offer a through understanding of the principles of economics that apply to an economic system as a whole.
-Two final examinations are required, one for micro and one for macro.
+The AP Economics course consists of two parts called macroeconomics and microeconomics.
+The purpose of an AP microeconomics course is to provide a thorough understanding of the principles of economics that apply to the functions of individual consumers and producers within a larger economics system.
+The AP course macroeconomics is designed to offer a thorough understanding of the principles of economics that apply to an economic system as a whole.
+Two final examinations are required (one for micro and one for macro).

 The AP French Language course is comparable to a third-year college level French course.
-It emphasizes the use of language for active communication and helps students develop the following: the ability to understand spoken French in various contexts; sufficient vocabulary to understand articles published in newspapers and magazines as well as literary texts; the ability to express themselves coherently and with reasonable fluency in both written and spoken French.
-Students are assessed by means of an examination which is approximately 2.5-hours long.
+It emphasizes the use of language for active communication and helps students develop the ability to understand spoken French in various contexts, a sufficient vocabulary to understand articles published in newspapers, magazines, and literary texts, and the ability to express themselves coherently and with reasonable fluency in both written and spoken French.
+Students are assessed by means of an examination which is approximately two-and-one-half hours long.